edayot/SimpleDrawer/developers.md

     scoreboard players set #nugget_in_block simpledrawer.io 81
     scoreboard players set #nugget_in_ingot simpledrawer.io 9

-    # 3 if the material as a nugget form, 2 if the material as only a block and ingot form
+    # 3 If the material has a block form, an ingot form and a nugget form
+    # 2 If the material has a block form, and an ingot form
     scoreboard players set @s simpledrawer.new_drawer.slot_count 3

     data modify storage simpledrawer:io material set value {